spec-framework/documentation/output/book.md

 Second, the
 `needRebuild` flag is set to
 `false` such that the existing UI element is reused\.
-This leads to the replacement of the content of the current container instead of just instantiating a new UI element\.
 Third, the rebuilding of the user interface is performed\.